tracek/audio-explorer/README.md

 #### How do we solve the problem?
 We take the multidimensional space of computed audio features and project it to two dimensions, while retaining most of the information that describes the sample.
 That means that audio pieces that sound similar will be packed closely together, while those that sound quite different should be far apart.
 User can select cluster of similar-sounding samples and mark them.

+## Worflow example

+1. Tune the algorithm parameters or accept the defaults.
+2. Grab an audio file you want to analyse.
+If you don't have anything at hand, [here](https://s3.eu-central-1.amazonaws.com/audioexplorer-public/sthelena_example.mp3) is an audio that contains some bird calls, primarily storm petrels, recorded on St. Helena.
+Can you spot bird calls on the scatter plot?
+To download the recording, right-click on the link and select "save link as..." and then *Upload* it.
+Audio Explorer works with majority of popular audio formats, all thanks to [sox](http://sox.sourceforge.net).
+3. Play with the parameters, add / remove features and see how it influences the plot by clicking *Apply*.
+4. Click a point on the graph to hear the audio and see the spectrogram.
+Mind that what you hear and see is longer than selected `Sample length` by 0.4s.
+0.2s margin is added to the beginning and end to get better impression of the sound surrounding.
+5. Calculated audio features can be inspected, sorted and filtered through custom-made query language by selecting _Table_ tab.
+You can use the following expressions: `<=`, `<`, `>=` and `>`, e.g. `> 2000`.
+6. Use *Lasso select* (top right menu that appears after hovering over the graph) to select interesting cluster.
+The selection will be reflected in *Table*.
+7. Download the selection from *Table*.

+There will be more to enable user to label samples and clean from the noise.
+Coming soon!

 ## Details